klonyyy/MCUViewer-docs/documentation/FAQ/FAQ.md

 2. **My STLink is not detected on Ubuntu although it's plugged in.**

    Make sure STLink udevrules are present in `/etc/udev/rules.d/`.
 Call `sudo udevadm control --reload-rules` and `sudo udevadm trigger` to reload the rules.

+3. **I'm using probe X. Is it supported by MCUViewer?**

+   Currently MCUViewer is compatible with JLink and STLink probes.
+If you're using a different probe please use the GDB server probe setup described in the {ref}`AcquisitionSettings` page.